calluna-lt3/local-chatroom/README.md

 # About
-just a locally hosted chatroom, used to familiarize myself with sockets and client/server architecture
+wip locally hosted chatroom, used to familiarize myself with sockets and client/server architecture